Article updated on August 16, 2022

 5. Have you noticed the “Mammelokker” statue of an old man sucking a young woman’s breast?

-One of Ghent’s favourite legends might make you frown a bit when you observe the statue on the wall of the former jailer’s house around which the story revolves.
+One of Ghent’s favourite legends might make you frown a bit when you observe the statue on the wall of the former jailer’s house.

 A citizen of Ghent had committed a terrible crime for which he got the death penalty by starvation.
 He was locked up without any food.
 After she kept begging to see her dying father, the judge allowed his daughter to visit him, at the condition that she would not bring any food.
 She visited him every day.
 To everyone’s surprise, the inmate was still alive after a month.
 The warden was puzzled and spied on them: he found out that she was breast feeding her father.
 The judge was so touched by how the daughter kept her father alive that he waved the sentence and freed the man.

 Even though every person of Ghent knows this legend, it is actually based on the story of Cimon and Pero of the Greco-Roman mythology, and inspired painters such as Peter Paul Rubens.

 6. The people from Ghent are called the Noose Bearers.